Our History and the Christian Connection

 William was an Aboriginal who grew up in the early 1900s in NSW.
 He was taught to read and write by missionaries who ran a school for aboriginal children.
 From the Bible he learned that all people are created by God and are children of God.
 William also learned the words of Jesus ‘Treat other people the way you want them to treat you.’
 He became a Christian and accepted these truths.

 William as a member of the Australian Workers Union had many friends within that organisation that helped him in his cause.
-He persuaded some church leaders to recognise an Aboriginal Sunday starting in 1940 on the day before Australia Day.
+In protest against Australia Day1938 he, Bill Ferguson and other Aboriginal activist organised the ‘Day of Mourning’ to be held at the same time in Sydney Town Hall.
+However, they were refused access to the Town Hall.
+Later he persuaded some church leaders to recognise an Aboriginal Sunday starting in 1940 on the day before Australia Day.
 This became National Aborigines Day, which was changed to July and became a celebration of aboriginal culture, which we now know as NAIDOC Week.

 On 9 November 1938 Nazis in Germany terrorized Jewish people, burning synagogues and smashing their homes and businesses.
-Ninety one Jews were killed and 30,000 deported to concentration camps.
-People around the world were shocked, but William knew that he needed to protest the injustice that was happening.
+Ninety-one Jews were killed and 30,000 deported to concentration camps.
+People around the world were shocked, but William knew that he canadian pharmacy no rx needed to protest the injustice that was happening.
 As someone who had experienced oppression himself, he spoke passionately against it and led a deputation to the German consulate in Melbourne.
 The resolution they left there voiced “on behalf of the Aborigines of Australia, a strong protest at the cruel persecution of the Jewish people by the Nazi Government of Germany”.
-It asked that this persecution be brought to an end.
+It asked that this persecution be ended.

 This was the only known non-government protest worldwide against the initial Nazi attack on the Jews.
 In recent years, Jewish communities in Israel and Australia have honoured William Cooper, whose Christian beliefs led him to action on behalf of those who were oppressed. (ref 1)